 by Aoife Donnellan // Feb.
 23, 2021

-Sara Sejin Chang’s (Sara van der Heide) work engages with extractivism in a cultural and personal sense.
-Her latest film installation, ‘Four Months, Four Million Light Years’—recently exhibited at the KW Institute for Contemporary Art as part of the 11th Berlin Biennale—explores the experiences of those who have been separated from their families, ancestors, land, heritage, and tradition as a result of international adoption.
+Sara Sejin Chang’s (Sara van der Heide) work engages with extractivism in a cultural and physical sense.
+Her latest film installation, ‘Four Months, Four Million Light Years’—recently exhibited at the KW Institute for Contemporary Art as part of the 11th Berlin Biennale—explores the experiences of those who have been separated from their families, ancestors, land, heritage and tradition as a result of international adoption.
 The film appears centre stage in a darkened room, bordered by 16 textile and paper banners, as well as a number of watercolours.
 The work is an ode to identity and place, and the colonial dynamics of cultural extraction.

-Born in Busan, South Korea, Chang lives and works between Amsterdam and Brussels (and is considerering moving to Berlin).
+Born in Busan, South Korea, Chang lives and works between Amsterdam and Brussels (and is considering moving to Berlin).
 Her work often approaches contemporary issues from a meta-cosmic position, drawing from her own experience in pursuit of historical healing and belonging.
 Chang’s ability to communicate the immaterial renders her work a conduit between this reality and infinite others.

 Aoife Donnellan: Let’s talk about your work ‘Four Months, Four Million Light Years’ from your ongoing project ‘The Mother Mountain Institute.’
 What prompted you to make this work?